School Safety and Behavioral Threat Assessment

 Acting out behavior, refusal to cooperate, displaying anger along with a decline in academic performance or interest are warning signs.

 Violent attacks do not happen overnight, this develops over time.
 Violent actions follow a pathway for the perpetrator where it develops over time.
 A student can rapidly progress down a path of violence.
 Schools must be vigilant for warning signs and be prepared to act swiftly.
+While we are familiar with students and different behaviors, we may not be trained in identifying behavior that could lead to future violence.

 Early identification is crucial for providing mental health support, addressing grievances before they escalate, assessing threats, and ensuring the safety of the entire school.
 Consistent monitoring and understanding who is on the pathway to violence are fundamental principles of behavioral threat assessment.